prmadev/prma/content/2022-11-25-hachyderm_more_ops_than_fosstodon.md

 However I could not find such a thing.
 Every search engine I tried lacked the ability of filtering by instance.

-After that, I looked into the Mastodon APIs myself.
+After that, I looked into the Mastodon <abr title="Application Programming Interface">API</abr>s myself.
 Long-story short, I found [timeline API](https://docs.joinmastodon.org/methods/timelines/#tag) to be particularly useful: